josephjohnson10/studio/README.md

 ## Local Development Setup

 To run this project locally, you will need a Gemini API key from Google AI Studio.
+This single key enables all AI-powered features, including dialect translation and Text-to-Speech (TTS).

 1.  **Get an API Key**: Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to create and copy your API key.